National Maximum Speed Law: Enactment

 The Emergency Highway Energy Conservation Act was a bill in the U.S. Congress that included the National Maximum Speed Limit.
-States had to agree to the limit if they desired to receive federal funding for highway repair.
+States had to agree to the limit to continue receiving highway trust funds.
 The uniform speed limit was signed into law by Nixon on January 2, 1974, and became effective 60 days later, by requiring the limit as a condition of each state receiving highway funds, a use of the Commerce Clause of the United States Constitution.

 The legislation required 55 mph speed limits on all four-lane divided highways unless the road had a lower limit before November 1, 1973.
 In some cases, like the New York State Thruway, the 50 mph speed limit had to be raised to comply with the law.
 The law capped speed limits at 55 mph on all other roads.

 A survey by the Associated Press found that, as of Wednesday, January 2, 1974: